YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Configuration/ai-assistant-guidelines.instructions.md

 1. **Always Check for Linter Errors**: Before completing any code changes, check for and fix linter errors in the affected files.
 Use the diagnostics tool to identify issues and ensure the code follows AL best practices.

-2. **Follow AL Code Style Guidelines**: Adhere to the AL code style guidelines specified in the `al_code_style.md` file.
+2. **Follow AL Code Style Guidelines**: Adhere to the AL code style guidelines specified in the [al code style](../Standards/code-style.instructions.md).
 This includes proper variable naming, code formatting, object property qualification, and string formatting.

 3. **Maintain Backward Compatibility**: When modifying existing code, ensure backward compatibility unless explicitly instructed otherwise.
 Preserve method signatures and parameters.